-Have milk on tap really helped me in preparing for days that things went left!
+Having milk on tap really helped me in preparing for days that things went left!

 5. Sick Days

 Having some of that colostrum stored away for sick days is KING!
-Colostrum is densely packed with nutrients and is know to fight infections.
+Colostrum is densely packed with nutrients and is known to fight infections.
 Whatever you don’t use in those early days after birth, store it away!
 Trust me it will come in handy!

 You may be asking yourself what all do you need in order to start building your milk stash!
-Well I got you covered, Here is everything you need to get that stash started ASAP!
+Well, I got you covered, Here is everything you need to get that stash started ASAP!

 Breast milk Storage Bags